-The level of skills and experience required will typically be defined by the community or organisation's operating procedures, and may recognise experience as much as formal training.
+The level of skills and experience required will typically be defined by the community or organisation's operating procedures.
+These can recognise evidenced experience as well as formal certification.

 Performing routine servicing and maintenance to keep a bike in good shape can be learned quickly and with confidence.
 Some processes are more complicated than others and it's important to understand what is within and beyond your level of confidence and skill.
 With the introduction of hydraulic braking, electronic gears, and ebike / pedal assist technology certain manufacturers also provide training solutions bespoke to their products.